elaforge/karya/doc/derivation.md

 #### quoted

-'Derive.BaseTypes.VQuoted' is somewhat special.
+'Derive.DeriveT.VQuoted' is somewhat special.
 This corresponds to a quoted val call, e.g. `"(f x y)`.
 When this is passed as a call argument, it will be evaluated in the context of the call.
 This is useful for default arguments.
 For example, you could globally set `delay-time = "(ts s)` and the `delay`